Home

 30. A tattoo artist is able to imbue their subject with magical abilities.

-Supernatural Prompts
+Supernatural prompts

 1. Write about someone who has a relationship (platonic or romantic) with a ghost.